We Dive at Dawn: Plot

 In April 1942 Lieutenant Freddie Taylor and crewmates from the submarine Sea Tiger are given a week's leave after an unsuccessful patrol.
 Leading Seaman Hobson goes home to save his marriage, while a reluctant Torpedo Gunner's Mate Corrigan departs for his wedding in London.
 When the crew are recalled early Corrigan is relieved, though later regrets not finalizing his marriage.
-Sea Tiger is assigned the top secret mission to sink Nazi Germany's new battleship, the Brandenburg, before she transits the Kiel Canal for sea trials in the Baltic Sea and must put to sea immediately.
+Sea Tiger has been assigned the top secret mission of sinking Nazi Germany's new battleship, the Brandenburg, before she transits the Kiel Canal for sea trials in the Baltic, and must put to sea immediately.

-Crossing the North Sea, the submarine picks up three downed Luftwaffe pilots from a rescue buoy, and prevents their radio alert to German forces.
-When the submarine enters a minefield, an airman panics, reveals the Brandenburg is further ahead than thought, and is attacked by another airman and dies.
-Taylor risks a pursuit of Brandenburg into the German-controlled Baltic Sea.
+Crossing the North Sea, the submarine picks up three downed Luftwaffe pilots from a rescue buoy.
+When the submarine enters a minefield, one of the airmen frantically reveals that the Brandenburg has already reached the Baltic, hoping that this will convince his captors to turn back.
+Undeterred, Taylor takes Sea Tiger through the Danish straits.
+The airman is badly beaten by one of his comrades and later dies.

-When Brandenburg is spotted, Sea Tiger fires all its torpedoes and dives before assessing their impact to escape German destroyers dropping depth charges.
-By expelling oil and other debris including the body of the German airman, Taylor deceives the Germans into believing the submarine has sunk.
-Although successfully escaped, Sea Tiger no longer has enough oil to reach Britain.
-Convinced that Sea Tiger was sunk, the Germans have Lord Haw Haw broadcast the destruction of the Sea Tiger to Britain.
+Upon spotting the Brandenburg, Sea Tiger fires all her torpedoes and then dives to evade the battleship's destroyer escort, which begins dropping depth charges.
+By expelling oil and other debris, including the body of the German airman, Taylor deceives the Germans into believing the submarine has sunk.
+Although they have escaped, the crew do not know whether their attack was successful and are running critically low on oil.
+Meanwhile, the Germans have Lord Haw Haw broadcast news of Sea Tigers supposed destruction to Britain.

-Taylor decides to abandon ship on the Danish island of Hågø (which is in fact the island of Bågø) but Hobson, a German-speaking former merchant seaman, knows the port there and persuades Taylor to let him search for oil.
-He succeeds, and Sea Tiger enters the harbour under cover of darkness guided by Hobson's intelligence about the harbour depth.
-They refuel with help from friendly Danish sailors while fighting off the German garrison.
-Although Pincher (the cook) is killed and Oxford and Lieutenant Johnson are wounded, they return to the submarine.
-The tanker they refuelled from is set ablaze by German gunfire as Sea Tiger flees the port into open sea.
+Taylor decides to abandon ship at the (fictional) Danish island of Hågø, but Hobson, a former merchant seaman who knows the area, convinces Taylor to let him go ashore to search for oil.
+Hobson succeeds in locating an oil store, and guides Sea Tiger into the harbour under cover of darkness, where they refuel with help from friendly Danish sailors.
+The German garrison gets wind of this and a firefight begins, but the crew fend them off with the loss of only one man.

-While returning to Britain, an escorting trawler informs them they sank the Brandenburg.
+On the return journey, a trawler informs Sea Tiger that she sank the Brandenburg.
 Sea Tiger returns to base flying the Jolly Roger for the first time.
+On shore, the crew are welcomed as heroes by their wives and girlfriends.